karikumutimahonore/MVP-PORTFOLIO/README.md

 **Key Features**
 **Home Page**: A welcoming landing page that provides an overview of the portfolio and easy navigation to key sections.

-Bio Section: A detailed biography that includes my professional summary, educational background, and key skills.
+**Bio Section**: A detailed biography that includes my professional summary, educational background, and key skills.

-Projects Section: A display of my projects, each with a title, description, and a link to more details.
+**Projects Section**: A display of my projects, each with a title, description, and a link to more details.
 This section showcases the variety and depth of my work.

 **Skills Section**: A categorized list of my technical skills, complete with proficiency levels, to give a clear picture of my expertise.